project-planton/confluent-kafka-pulumi-module/README.md

 ## Overview

 The **Confluent Cloud Kafka Pulumi Module** is designed to simplify the deployment and management of Confluent Cloud Kafka clusters across multiple cloud providers.
 By leveraging Google Cloud Platform (GCP), AWS, and Azure, this module integrates seamlessly with Planton Cloud's unified API framework, which models every API resource using a Kubernetes-like structure with `apiVersion`, `kind`, `metadata`, `spec`, and `status` fields.
-The `ConfluentCloudKafka` resource defines the necessary specifications for provisioning Kafka clusters in Confluent Cloud, enabling developers to manage their messaging infrastructure as code effortlessly.
+The `ConfluentKafka` resource defines the necessary specifications for provisioning Kafka clusters in Confluent Cloud, enabling developers to manage their messaging infrastructure as code effortlessly.

 By utilizing this Pulumi module, developers can automate the creation of Kafka clusters with specified configurations such as cloud provider selection, availability zones, and environment isolation.
 The module interacts with Confluent credentials and other necessary specifications provided in the resource definition, ensuring a streamlined and consistent deployment process.
-Additionally, the outputs from the deployment, including cluster IDs and endpoints, are captured in the resource's `status.stackOutputs`, allowing users to monitor and manage their Kafka infrastructure directly through the `ConfluentCloudKafka` resource.
+Additionally, the outputs from the deployment, including cluster IDs and endpoints, are captured in the resource's `status.stackOutputs`, allowing users to monitor and manage their Kafka infrastructure directly through the `ConfluentKafka` resource.

 ## Important Note